Gozkybrain/myBank-FinTech/README.md

 ## Overview

 This project is a web-based project for a fintech bank, its will include different types of account eg; `savings`, `investments`, and `loans`.
-The whole process involved in a bank will be carried out here including transaction of funds, etc.
+The whole process involved in a bank will be carried out here including transaction of funds, investments, etc.

 ## Technologies Used

 - **React JS**: Frontend.
 - **Firebase**: Authentication and Database.
 - **FontAwesome**: UI Icons.
-- **Bootstrap**: Responsive Layouts.
+- **Animate.Style**: Animated Concepts.
 - **CSS**: Custom styling.

-## Completed components

-- GetUser: to display authenticated user on default route
-- SideBar: to display the menu item eg. balance for pc view
-- GetAuth: to handle authentication ie login and registration
-- Loader: to create a loading animation for aesthetics
-- MobileNav: to display quick navigation for mobile
-- user/Deposit: to handle deposit with account number
-- user/Investment: to display investment plans and deposit with crypto
-- user/MyCard: handles application of card and provides application number
-- user/Loans: displays loan requirements
-- user/Transaction: displays the transaction history
-- user/Transfer: handles the transfer form
-- user/UserInfo: serves as the user profile
+- **EmailJS**: Seamless Email Notification without Backend.

 ## Features